thesoul214/typescript-cheatsheet/README.md

 Here is a basic example of `useContext`, which provides CSS styling to buttons that are within the context:

-Let's start by defining the context created by React:
+Let"s start by defining the context created by React:

 ```tsx
   interface IContextProps {